Deathstroke: Team 7

 Five years before taking the contract from Harvest, before taking the name Deathstroke, Slade once operated with Team 7.
 With metahuman threats rising, The Majestic Project, a plan to control future metahuman threats, was devised by John Lynch.
 And to secure the project, Team 7 was created and Slade was recruited.
 The first mission was retrieving the Eclipso Gem, where Slade was possessed by Eclipso and Alex Fairchild had to drive a sword through his chest to save him.
 Their next mission site is the Advanced Prosthetic Research Center.
-Dr. Henshaw is tasked into reactivating the android Spartan.
+Hank Henshaw is tasked into reactivating the android Spartan.
 But the Spartan Subject is activated, infecting everyone in the center to be turned into mindless cyborgs, including Caitlin Fairchild.
 Team 7 is sent to the spot.
 Pilot Summer Ramos is killed by a cyborg.
 The team breaks into the facility, intending to bottleneck them.
 Caitlin appears out from a door.
 Relieved to see his daughter, Alex Fairchild rushes to her and hugs her, but actually infected, Caitlin stabs her father to death.
 In a fit of rage, Slade chases after her and dispatches her.
 Then from behind, Henshaw, temporarily free of the Spartan virus, explained that this was a distraction by the Spartan Subject to target agent James Bronson, currently at his home.
 A Spartan cyborg breaks into his apartment, and attacks, activating Majestic.
-Majestic actually turns out to be agent Bronson's Gen-factor, which was activated when the Kaizen, the dictator of the island nation of Gamorra, sent the cyborg to trigger the Majestic Persona.
+Majestic actually turns out to be Bronson's Gen-factor, which was activated when the Kaizen, the dictator of the island nation of Gamorra, sent the cyborg to trigger the Majestic Persona.
 It is later explained by Lynch that another purpose of Team 7 was to activate potential metagenes in the agents to create powerful human weapons, which would make America invincible to other nations.
 Agents like Slade, Dinah Drake, and Cole Cash had gained their metahuman abilities by Lynch.
 Bronson was planned to be Majestic, but the activation of the gene just then had been unexpected.